Unveiling the Greatest Common Factor (GCF) of 32 and 45: A Deep Dive into Number Theory

 Q: What if the GCF of two numbers is one of the numbers?

 A: This simply means that the smaller number is a factor of the larger number.
-For example, the GCF of 12 and 24 is 12.
+Here's one way to look at it: the GCF of 12 and 24 is 12.

 -